 - Do your company research before you even submit your resume.
 Many people make the mistake of sending out a generic resume or cover letter to multiple businesses.
-Especially in the field of tech, competition can be extremely competitive.
-If you want to work for Google, you need to cater your resume and all accompanying information to them specifically.
+Especially in the field of tech, competition can be extremely competitive: you need to cater your resume and all accompanying information to them specifically.
 This not only helps you stand out, but it drives home the fact that you care enough to be well versed in their specific needs.

-- Create your resume for HR Staff and differentiate yourself.
-You need to present yourself as a professional if you want to be treated like one.
-If you jot down random facts about yourself and submit them as a resume, this isn’t going to drive home your expertise.
-Put yourself in their shoes.
-The HR Staff at these large companies like Amazon, Facebook, and Google are busy.
-They most likely have a stack of resumes to go through.
-You need to include keywords that catch their attention and qualifications that help you stand out.
+- Craft your resume to differentiate yourself.
+Present yourself as a professional if you want to be treated like one.
+Don’t jot down random facts about yourself and submit them as a resume - only include facts, experiences, and qualifications that will help you stand out.

 How to prepare for your initial screen:

 Study the potential questions your interviewer might ask.
 No matter how qualified you are, it is essential to know what to expect during interview questions.
-You need to be prepared for a conversation and present the accomplishments that set you apart.
-Here are some things to consider when you are preparing for your tech interview.
-This can fluctuate depending on the position you are applying for, so make adjustments when needed.
+Some "must" questions and topics to be prepared on are:

 - Think about your technical and non-technical experiences and the related outcomes.